 Avoid putting words into the interviewee’s mouth.
 They will sound much more genuine when they say things in their own words and their own way.

-Need a testimonial video for your company?
+Need client testimonial video production?
 Get in touch.